What an MLP Knows, When It's a Kernel

 how:

-The ×-tagged subset is the clearest case.
-Zeroing the 3030 rows whose middle-slot prototype is the ×\times glyph drops multiplication OCR from 86.5%86.5\% to 42.7%42.7\% — a fall of 43.743.7 percentage points — while division loses only 1.61.6 pp. Zeroing only the middle slot of those same 3030 rows reproduces 40.0-40.0 pp of that drop, while collateral damage on every other operator stays below 22 pp. The multiplication computation does not flow through these units’ digit pathways or through a distributed residual code; it flows specifically through the 30×6430 \times 64 weights of their operator-slot prototypes.
+The distributed-knowledge expectation breaks on the first click.
+In the paper’s run, zeroing the 3030 rows whose middle-slot prototype is the ×\times glyph drops multiplication OCR from 86.5%86.5\% to 42.7%42.7\%, a fall of 43.743.7 percentage points, while division loses only 1.61.6 pp. Zeroing only the middle slot of those same 3030 rows reproduces 40.0-40.0 pp of that drop, and the worst collateral hit on any other operator is 3.63.6 pp, on subtraction.
+The multiplication computation does not flow through these units’ digit pathways or through a distributed residual code; it flows specifically through the 30×6430 \times 64 weights of their operator-slot prototypes.

 None of this required a sparse autoencoder, a probe, or an external dictionary.
 The model’s “knowledge of multiplication” is a subset of rows in a 256256-row matrix, named directly off the kernel structure of the layer, and the prototype labels survive surgical editing of the matrix.
+Every number in this section is from the run reported in the paper cited below; a runnable companion that reproduces the table from a fresh training run is planned.

 Be the optimiser